xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person via index in the list
 4. Connexion deletes the person

     Use case ends.